ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 13\.
 Expand the **Parameters** node.

 <div class=indentation>
   a.
-Open the <b>Objective</b> datasheet, and review the following inputs:
+Open the <b>Objective</b> datasheet and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Function</i> – this input sets the objective of the conservation planning problem.
 In this example, it is set to <i>Minimum shortfall</i> which aims to minimize the fraction of each target that remains unmet for as many features as possible while staying within a fixed budget.